-Best Whiskey In 2023: Top 5 Spirits Most Recommended By Experts
+What Is The Best Whiskey?
+Top 5 Spirits Most Recommended By Experts

 If you’re diving into whiskey for the first time, it can be hard to know where to start.
 Whiskey is an extremely versatile spirit that can be found all over the world and is used in a variety of cocktails.
-Whiskey is mainly categorized by the type of grain it is derived from, as well as the time and type of vessel it is aged in.
-The aging process can give whiskey unique flavors and notes that make a large impact on your tasting experience.
+Whiskey is mainly categorized by the type of grain it is derived from and the time and type of vessel it is aged in.
+The aging process can give whiskey unique flavors and notes that greatly impact your tasting experience.
 The best whiskey should have balanced but complex flavors that can be mixed well in cocktails but still smooth enough to drink alone.

 Hopefully, you are among those whom alcohol can bring out the best in.
 A recent study found a sixth of participants (17%) admit that they feel like “the best version of themselves” when drinking alcohol.
 Plus, 49 percent admit to utilizing that classic liquid courage by taking a shot before stressful events like funerals and job interviews.
 Although it can take the edge off, you may not always want to show up buzzed when meeting with your boss.